-It's officially summer!
+It’s officially summer!
 In addition to splashy swimming pools, juicy watermelons, and blooming roses, nothing says summer to me like a warm sandy beach.
-I'm constantly inspired by long walks on the beach, picking up shells, wave-worn rocks and glass, and gnarled pieces of driftwood.
+I’m constantly inspired by long walks on the beach, picking up shells, wave-worn rocks, and sea glass.

 Sparkling Shell Ring by Eleanore Macnish

 |1.
 Following the package instructions, take equal amounts of parts A and B (about the size of a pea) and knead them together for about two minutes so they are completely mixed.|

 |2.
 Roll a small amount of the clay into a long, thin snake.|

 |3.
 Clean the ring with alcohol and apply the snake of clay to the spiral indentation of the shell.
 Press slightly to anchor the clay.|

 |4.
 Using the extra toothpick, shore up the sides of the clay snake coil to make it deeper and not as flat.|